Second Spanish Republic: Azaña government

-1933–1935 period and miners' uprising
+1933–1935 period, the “Black Biennium” and miners' uprising

 The majority vote in the 1933 elections was won by the Spanish Confederation of the Autonomous Right (CEDA).
 In face of CEDA's electoral victory, president Alcalá-Zamora declined to invite its leader, Gil Robles, to form a government.
 Instead he invited the Radical Republican Party's Alejandro Lerroux to do so.
 Despite receiving the most votes, CEDA was denied cabinet positions for nearly a year.
 After a year of intense pressure, CEDA, the largest party in the congress, was finally successful in forcing the acceptance of three ministries.
 However the entrance of CEDA in the government, although being normal in a parliamentary democracy, was not well accepted by the left.
 The Socialists triggered an insurrection that they had been preparing for nine months.
 A general strike was called by the UGT and the PSOE in the name of the Alianza Obrera.
 The issue was that the Left Republicans identified the Republic not with democracy or constitutional law but with a specific set of left-wing policies and politicians.
 Any deviation, even if democratic, was seen as treasonous.

 The inclusion of three CEDA ministers in the government that took office on 1 October 1934 led to a country wide revolt.
 A "Catalan State" was proclaimed by Catalan nationalist leader Lluis Companys, but it lasted just ten hours.
 Despite an attempt at a general stoppage in Madrid, other strikes did not endure.
 This left Asturian strikers to fight alone.
 Miners in Asturias occupied the capital, Oviedo, killing officials and clergymen.
 Fifty eight religious buildings including churches, convents and part of the university at Oviedo were burned and destroyed.
 The miners proceeded to occupy several other towns, most notably the large industrial centre of La Felguera, and set up town assemblies, or "revolutionary committees", to govern the towns that they controlled.
 Thirty thousand workers were mobilized for battle within ten days.
 In the occupied areas the rebels officially declared the proletarian revolution and abolished regular money.
 The revolutionary soviets set up by the miners attempted to impose order on the areas under their control, and the moderate socialist leadership of Ramón González Peña and Belarmino Tomás took measures to restrain violence.
 However, a number of captured priests, businessmen and civil guards were summarily executed by the revolutionaries in Mieres and Sama.
 This rebellion lasted for two weeks until it was crushed by the army, led by General Eduardo López Ochoa.
 This operation earned López Ochoa the nickname "Butcher of Asturias".
 Another rebellion by the autonomous government of Catalonia, led by its president Lluís Companys, was also suppressed and was followed by mass arrests and trials.